sdss/apogeeql/bin/readme.txt

 09/11/2013
-I created this file to list of programs and  supporting files in this directory and place a very short description of them.
+I created this file to list the programs and  supporting files in this directory and place a very short description of them.
-The detailed description and usage might be found in the text of programs.
+The detailed description and usage might be found inside programs.
 Fill free to edit this file.
 EM.

 readme.txt